xspyhack/Viewer/README.md

 ### Viewer - View the real

-Viewer is a simple tool to view web page source code.
+Viewer is a simple tool to view web page source code with Syntax-Highlighted.

 ##### You can view web page source code with the following ways: